Needle felting tutorial - the basics

 Use the notched section of the needle and keep stabbing and turning the ball to make it rounded.

-The process takes time, but aim for a firm yet flexible sphere.
+Aim for a firm yet flexible sphere.

 Avoid altering the angle while the needle is in the wool to prevent breakage.